ibnuda/fpmortals/manuscript/complete.md

 #### `Semigroup`

-It is not possible to define a `Semigroup` for general coproducts, however it is possible to define one for general products.
-We can use the arbitrary arity `InvariantApplicative`:

 Pendefinisian `Semigroup` untuk koproduk umum tidak mungkin didefinisikan, namun masih memungkinkan bila mendefinisikannya untuk produk umum.
 Kita dapat menggunakan *arity* arbiter `InvariantApplicative`: